sterling-bradshaw/my386blog/_posts/2023-04-18-Final-Blog.md

   style="width:100%; height:500px;"
 ></iframe>

 The conclusions we can pull from this graphic are quite interesting.
 From what we can tell, the analysts are at least somewhat correct.
 Just a few years after Steph Curry joined the league, we start to see a dramatic shift upward in average game scores across the league.
-The only
+The only caviat to the sports analysts' claims is that this phenomenon of scoring such high scoring games is new.
+One common quip amongst analysts is that the level of scoring isn't like it used to be in the 80s.
+Taking averages across the league, we see that league scoring is actually at the same level as the 80s.

+## Final Thoughts
+Whether it be new rule changes, new players with groundbreaking game strategies, or some other factor, we can see scoring averages across the league goes through phases.
+It would take some extra digging to find out exactly what has caused these big shifts in scoring, but we know one thing for sure.
+The NBA is dynamic!